thenrio/xero-min/README.md

 Here is the minimal workflow for a POST request to xero :

-* send a http request, with xml in params (in body for PUT, ohnoes oauth)
+* send a http request, with xml in params (in body for PUT, ohnoes)
 * sign request with oauth
 * parse response